syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ## Export to PDF

 You can export data to PDF by using the [ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to PDF using the `ExportToPdf` method.

 {% tabs %}
 {% highlight c# %}